rgm/read52/50-linds-redding.md

 misshapen and graceless fragments, but harbouring perhaps the glimmer of a smile or a grain of human truth which had won its temporary reprieve from the reject pile.
-Before trotting off to Clark's Bar to blow the froth of a pint of Eighty-Bob, our last task was to pin everything up on the walls of our office.
+Before trotting off to Clark's Bar to blow the froth off a pint of Eighty-Bob, our last task was to pin everything up on the walls of our office.

 Hangovers notwithstanding, the next morning at the crack of ten o'clock